sjbrown/misc_work/genesis/rules.md

 them to move further away.

 Also, these meeples get thirsty.
-Some Gig cards indicates how many meeples will move from the Stage area to the Bar area between songs.
+Some Gig cards indicates how many meeples will move away from the Stage area between songs.
 These meeples move down after every song, whether the song is a cover or an original.
-The only way to stop meeples from moving down during a lull is to have a player be in the Spotlight (see Playing Originals below).
+The only way to stop meeples from moving down during a lull is to have a player "hog the spotlight" (see Playing Originals below).

 ### Playing Covers

 Playing Covers must be done **before** playing any Originals.

-To play a cover, just roll a six-sided die, then look at the Covers section of the Gig card.
+To play a cover, one player takes a die, declares the title of the cover the band will play, then just rolls the die and reads the result.

+Looking to the Covers section of the Gig card, meeples may move up or down.

 If the result is **equal to or above** the top number, then a meeple moves **up**.
 If the result is **equal to or below** the bottom number, then a meeple moves **down**.

 ### Playing Recorded Originals

-Recording your own songs (see Studio phase below) means you've had a lot of practice and the audience is familiar with them, so you can get consistent results.
+Recording your own songs (see Studio phase below) means you've had a lot of practice and the hook is familiar to the audience, so you can get consistent results.

 If you choose to play a Recorded Original, look to your song sheet where you